 (Note that some conditions fall into two categories.
 For example, cleft palate can be congenital or developmental.
 Deafness can be considered a hereditary congenital condition.)

-According to Karp, in all policies, unless an additional rider is purchased, “congenital conditions are deemed preexisting and not covered.
+According to Karp, in all pet insurance policies, unless an additional rider is purchased, “congenital conditions are deemed preexisting and not covered.
 Some policies bar hereditary and developmental conditions as well, unless additional coverage is purchased.”
 Karp notes that a policy he recently reviewed was one of the few to define a “chronic condition” to mean “not curable.”

 “Thus, even if the condition went into remission for a year, if the initial onset preceded the effective date of the policy, it will be deemed an incurable and preexisting condition,” he says.